Suspect arrested in slayings of Indiana woman, 3 children | Entertainment

 Police say Cohen Hancz-Barron, 21, was arrested in Lafayette Wednesday evening in connection with the killings.

-The bodies of the victims, who weren't identified, were found between 5 am and 6 am Wednesday, Fort Wayne Police spokesman Sgt.
+The bodies of the victims, who weren't identified, were found about 10:45 am Wednesday, Fort Wayne Police spokesman Sgt.
 Jeremy Webb said.
-Webb says the children were very young.
+The children were very young and their slayings were “gruesome,'' he said.

 “When you have murdered children, it's going to be gruesome,” Webb said.

-Although Webb says Hancz-Barron knew the woman and the three children, police do not know what his relationship was to the victims.
+Although Webb said Hancz-Barron knew the woman and the three children, police do not know what his relationship was to the victims, who he said were likely killed between 5 am and 6 am.

 Before his arrest, Hancz-Barron was described by police as “armed and extremely dangerous,” and possibly driving a black 2010 Ford pickup that had been stolen Wednesday morning.
 He was taken into custody through a joint effort between FWPD Homicide, Gang and Violent Crimes Unit, Vice and Narcotics Unit, and the Indiana State Police, according to authorities.